astroML/gatspy/doc/periodic/lomb_scargle.rst

 The model is clearly not a good fit for the data (RR Lyrae are much more complicated than a simple sine wave!) but the model serves a useful
-purpose: it gives us an accurate period determination.
+purpose: it gives us an accurate period determination: the key is that although the sine wave is not a good fit to the data, it is a *much better fit* at the correct period than it is at the incorrect period.

 Configuring the Optimizer